 - A quiet garden to enjoy the city, take a break, and admire the majestic Notre Dame from a different angle (its front is by no means its best feature), is the small park behind the cathedral, featuring the very elegant Fountain of the Virgin (Fontaine de la Vierge).

 - Easily missed but totally worth it, for both book aficionados and foodies, is the option to take a walk from Notre Dame over the Pont au Double (stop to admire the cathedral from its Left Bank side) to the famous Shakespeare and Company bookstore.
 You can still spend some time at the bouquinistes’ during this walk.
-From Shakespeare and Company walk to your bus stop no.36 through the authentic Saint Severin neighborhood, filled with affordable restaurants and home to the eponymous church, which is also worth a short visit.
+From Shakespeare and Company walk through the authentic Saint Severin neighborhood, filled with affordable restaurants and home to the eponymous church, which is also worth a short visit.

 - A panoramic view of the city can be seen from the observation deck of Tour Montparnasse.

 - Getting away from the crowds for an exploration of the Montparnasse district would allow you to compare it to Montmartre, which you saw earlier in the day.
 Beginning in the 1910s the artists residing in Paris slowly migrated to Montparnasse from Montmartre, forming a vibrant community that grew during the interwar period, fueled by arrivals from all over the world.
-The cafΓ©s (Le DΓ΄me, La Closerie des Lilas, La Rotonde, Le Select, La Coupole) where these not so well off intellectuals would meet and discuss are still in business, and could be a good alternative for a late dinner.
+The cafés (Le Dôme, La Closerie des Lilas, La Rotonde, Le Select, La Coupole) where these not so well off intellectuals would meet and discuss are still in business, and could be a good alternative for a late dinner.
 The Boulevard du Montparnasse is well serviced by the metro, so you can easily return to your hotel.

-One thing which you hopefully will take advantage of is that the Green, Orange, and Blue Lines intersect in the Latin Quarter.
+There are three main stopping points on any hop on hop off bus tour to consider for this last day – Jardin du Luxembourg/Panthéon, Hotel de Ville/Centre Pompidou, Le Marais.
+Additionally, one place that should definitely be allocated some time in any three days in Paris itinerary is the Latin Quarter.
 In this area, distances are also shorter, which will help tailor your visit to your own liking.
-There are three main stopping points on the Blue itinerary (Jardin du Luxembourg/PanthΓ©on, Hotel de Ville/Centre Pompidou, Le Marais), four if you include the panoramic viewing of the city.
 How much time you can devote to each area depends on what you’ve been doing over the past couple of days, but do take heart – there is absolutely no wrong way of spending time in Paris.

 - If you were able to resist the temptation to see a panoramic view of the city on the previous two days, congratulations!
-The panoramic terrace of the Institute du Monde Arabe (stop 72) will totally reward your patience.
+The panoramic terrace of the Institute du Monde Arabe will totally reward your patience.

-Whether you decide to end your three days in Paris itinerary at a restaurant on rue Mouffetard or on Boulevard Montparnasse, or maybe even at your now favorite cafΓ© close to your hotel, you should definitely feel your heart in harmony to that of the city.
+Whether you decide to end your three days in Paris itinerary at a restaurant on rue Mouffetard or on Boulevard Montparnasse, or maybe even at your now favorite café close to your hotel, you should definitely feel your heart in harmony to that of the city.
 Exhaustion should vanish quickly faced with the unexpected truth that Paris is no longer daunting and intimidating, expensive and impersonal, but an old friend whom you will gladly visit again.